Noamcelermajer/TorTrack/API_KEYS.md

 - Commit `.env` files to Git
 - Share API keys in issues or pull requests
 - Use the example values in production
+- Put actual API keys in any file that gets tracked by Git

 ## Verification